Skip to main content

 Service

-Work out whether a project creates privacy risk before launch, with clear decisions, mitigations, and evidence the business can stand behind.
+Work out whether a project creates privacy risk before launch, with clear decisions, mitigations, and evidence you can stand behind.

 The pressure